 In this tutorial, you will learn how to build your first data authoring application.
-This application mimics an Employee (HR) domain where employees and contractors are authored, as well as the department to which they belong and their education credentials.
+This application mimics an Employee (i.e., HR) domain where employees and contractors will be authored, as well as the department to which they belong and their education credentials.

-This tutorial is the first of a series of six that will guide you through the steps to design a complete data management application.
+This tutorial is the first of a series of six units that will guide you through designing a complete data management application.

-In this tutorial, we assume that you have already set up a working Semarchy xDM environment and you have design-time privileges to connect to the Semarchy Application Builder.
+This tutorial assumes that you have already set up a functional Semarchy xDM environment and you have design-time privileges to connect to the Application Builder.

-If you have not yet set up Semarchy xDM, you can follow the Quick Install tutorials from the main menu.
-Additional setup information can also be found in the installation guide.
+If you have not set up Semarchy xDM yet, you can complete the Quick Install tutorials from the Tutorials menu.
+Additional setup information can also be found in the Semarchy xDM documentation.

-If you have not already done so, you can download resources such as images and data sets used within this tutorial by clicking on the button below.
+If you have not already done so, click the button below to download all the images and data sets that will be used in this tutorial.

-Semarchy xDM uses an ER (Entity-Relationship) approach to help you create the logical model of your application.
+Semarchy xDM uses an entity-relationship (ER) approach to help you create the logical model of your application.

 To get started, you need to create a new logical model.
 The logical model will hold all your entities, attributes, rules, forms, collections, and application definitions.

-The Create a New Model wizard opens.
-Set the name to HRTutorial and then click Finish.
+1. The Create a New Model wizard opens.
+Enter HRTutorial in the Name field and then click Finish.

 You are now ready to create the Employee entity.
-Once fully set up, it will look as follows:
+Once fully set up, it should look as follows:

 Attribute